felixge/felixge.de/content/posts/csv-boilerplate-for-go.md

 So in the end it seems like you have to chose between two suboptimal options.
 You can try out a bunch of libraries and use and/or fork the one closest to your needs.
 Or you can roll your own boilerplate for the millionth time, only to look back at it with horrible disgust shortly after.

-Your choice should probably depend on the crazyness of your input, and I won't be able to make it for you.
+Your choice should probably depend on the craziness of your input, and I won't be able to make it for you.
 But I've decided that I want to make the boilerplate route a bit less annoying for myself in the future.
 To accomplish this I've created a [boilerplate template](https://github.com/felixge/dump/blob/master/csv-boilerplate/main.go) that I'll copy and paste for my future needs, adjusting it as needed.
 For the rest of the blog post I want to walk you through my thought process in designing it.

 To begin, I decided to use real world CSV as my example, containing bits of the typical ugliness one has to deal with.
 I quickly [found](https://perso.telecom-paristech.fr/eagan/class/igr204/datasets) a file called [cars.csv](https://github.com/felixge/dump/blob/master/csv-boilerplate/cars.csv) which looks like this: